Al3bad/EEET2261-course-final-project-assembler/README.md

 0000000100110010
 ```

-if we want the output to be in hexadecimal representation and use it in Quantus Prime software, we write this command:
+if we want the output to be in hexadecimal representation and use it in Quartus Prime software, we write this command:

 ```
 node index.js -radix HEX -mif 1